Aesthetic Skull Reshaping Specialist

 The traditional concept of skull reshaping is that of infant craniofacial surgery for craniosynostosis, removing and reshaping the thin bone flaps that exist at that time around the age of two years or younger.
 Infant skulls can also be shaped non-surgically with helmet therapies.
 But when the skull becomes thicker with age, it is no longer possible to use traditional craniofacial surgery to improve its shape.

 The skull can have numerous high spots that go beyond that of the desired skull shape.
 Lumps and bumps can be merely bony irregularities that have always been there or they be from an osteoma (benign bone tumor) that has developed from trauma.
 Ridges or sagittal crests are midline uprisings that often extend from behind the hairline and go back to the vertex.
 They usually represent some abnormality, albeit it minor, from sagittal suture development.
-Reduction of any raised skull area is done by rotary burring and requires an appreciation of the thickness of the skull to know how much can safely be reduced.
+Skull reduction surgery is performed through a rotary burning method.
+This required an appreciation for the thickness of the skull to recognize how much of the uneven skull section can be safely reduced.

 SKULL RESHAPING BIOMATERIALS FOR AUGMENTATION

 While reducing high spots or some bony thickness of the skull is done mainly by rotary instruments (burring), skull augmentation uses a variety of synthetic materials.
 These include acrylic (PMMA) and hydroxyapatite (HA) bone cements.
 These are liquid and powder materials that are mixed together during surgery to create a moldeable putty that is applied and shaped until it hardens.
 Each of these has differing physical properties, such as handling and cost, which gives each of them certain advantages and disadvantages.
 Neither cranioplasty material is perfect.
 Because of cost and material volume, PMMA is by far the most common skull reshaping biomaterial used in aesthetic skull augmentations and contouring.